goytoom/eSITB/Readme.md

   - `python merge_data 1 N` (moral vs nonmoral concerns; replace N with number of topics in model)
   - `python merge_data 2 N` (binding vs individualizing concerns; replace N with number of topics in model)
   - `python merge_data 3 N` (all moral concerns; replace N with number of topics in model)

+## Instructions (Statistical Analysis)
-12. Run the `selfharm_analyses.Rmd` script in R to replicate the statistical analysis.
+1. Run the `selfharm_analyses.Rmd` script in R to replicate the statistical analysis.
+    - See texts + comments in the markdown for detailed instructions
+    - The code can simply be run in sequence
+    - Each subsection has a separate title and description.
+Skip to respective sections as needed

 ## Instructions (Additional Code)
 - Run `ntopic_modelling.py` to get the coherence score for a given number of topics (loads existing model or extract topics if not; saves fitted model and its coherence score)